drb1972/pdsb4g/README.md

       - git commit -m "<any-message>"
       - git push
    - With this method, you will have one commit for all changes you made, so this is better if you want to group changes in a single commit

+- Test3:
+   - Create a PDS with the same HLQ than the one being synch and feed it with some members
+   - Check it exists in GitHub after waiting a few seconds to complete the cycle

+- Test4:
+   - Delete the PDS you just created
+   - Check it has disspeared from GitHub after waiting some seconds to complete the cycle

+- Test5:
+   - Add a new hlq in config.json file: "hlq.3"   : "CUST003.M*",

+- Test5:
+   - Delete an hlq in config.json file

    Any comment is welcome: diego.rodriguez@broadcom.com , and don't forget to plant the tree